Origine des grains de café: pourquoi le terroir change tout dans votre tasse

 April 2026 · 7 min read · Carrera Café · The Coffee Journal

-For a long time, coffee was treated as an undifferentiated commodity: a dark powder, a morning fuel, a faceless convenience.
+For a long time, coffee was treated as an undifferentiated commodity: a dark powder, a morning fuel, a faceless commodity.
 That era is over.
-Today, the world's best coffees read like geographical maps.
-Behind every cup, there is a precise location, a soil, a climate, an altitude, hands.
+Today, the best coffees in the world read like geographic maps.
+Behind every cup, there is a precise address, a soil, a climate, an altitude, hands.

 Within this belt, each country, each region, each micro-terroir produces a radically different coffee.
-This is what is called terroir, a concept borrowed from wine but just as relevant for specialty coffee.
+This is called terroir, a concept borrowed from wine but just as relevant for specialty coffee.

 Three iconic origins to know

 Coffee was born in Ethiopia.
-The varieties that grow in the forests of the Kaffa region are the ancestors of all coffees cultivated worldwide.
-Ethiopian coffees, particularly those from Yirgacheffe, offer exceptional aromatic profiles: jasmine, bergamot, peach, tea.
-These are coffees that surprise, pleasantly unsettling palates accustomed to bitterness.
+The varieties that grow in the forests of the Kaffa region are the ancestors of all the coffees cultivated worldwide.
+Ethiopian coffees, especially those from Yirgacheffe, offer exceptional aromatic profiles: jasmine, bergamot, peach, tea.
+These are coffees that surprise and pleasantly unsettle palates accustomed to bitterness.

 Colombia: the consistency of a V8

-Colombia is the world's third largest coffee producer, and certainly one of the most consistent in terms of quality.
+Colombia is the world’s third largest coffee producer, and certainly one of the most consistent in terms of quality.
 Coffees from the Huila, Nariño, or Antioquia regions develop balanced profiles: caramel, hazelnut, light red fruits.
 Full body, well-integrated acidity.
-This is the benchmark coffee, the one you put in your espresso when you want something reliable and delicious.
+It’s the reference coffee, the one you use in espresso when you want something reliable and delicious.

 Guatemala: the technical turns

-Guatemalan coffees, grown on the slopes of volcanoes at over 1,500 meters above sea level, offer a complex profile with notes of spices, cocoa, and a slight smoky touch.
-The Antigua and Huehuetenango regions produce coffees that demand to be savored slowly, like a technical circuit that reveals its complexity lap after lap.
+Guatemalan coffees, grown on the slopes of volcanoes at over 1,500 meters altitude, offer a complex profile with notes of spices, cocoa, and a slight smoky touch.
+The Antigua and Huehuetenango regions produce coffees that should be savored slowly, like a technical circuit revealing its complexity lap after lap.

-From farm to Carrera Café: a chain of trust
+From the farm to Carrera Café: a chain of trust

 At Carrera Café, the beans are not chosen by chance.
-They come from Quebec micro-roasters who maintain direct relationships with producers, know the lots by their names, and guarantee full traceability.
+They come from Quebec micro-roasters who maintain direct relationships with producers, know the batches by name, and guarantee full traceability.

-This approach, sometimes called direct trade, is the coffee equivalent of sourcing parts in Formula 1: you don't put anything into the machine that hasn't been validated, traced, and understood.
+This approach, sometimes called direct trade, is the coffee equivalent of sourcing parts in Formula 1: you don’t put into the machine what you haven’t validated, traced, and understood.

-The next time you hold a cup in your hands in Old Quebec, know that it carries within it the altitude of an Ethiopian or Colombian mountain, the sun of a country in the tropical belt, and the expertise of a carefully constructed human chain.
+The next time you hold a cup in your hands in Old Quebec, know that it carries the altitude of an Ethiopian or Colombian mountain, the sun of a tropical belt country, and the expertise of a carefully built human chain.

 TASTE THE TERROIR IN A CUP

 Every week, our beans change origin.
-Come discover the current terroir at Carrera Café, in Petit Champlain — and ask our baristas to tell you the story of the lot.
+Come discover the terroir of the moment at Carrera Café, in Petit Champlain — and ask our baristas to tell you the story of the batch.

 FIND US